Bortezomib (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or if you have liver disease, heart disease, heart failure, low blood pressure or a history of fainting, diabetes, or herpes virus infection.
+- Tell your doctor if you are breastfeeding, or if you have liver disease, heart disease, heart failure, breathing or lung problems, diabetes, low blood pressure, or a history of fainting or herpes virus infection.

 - This medicine may cause the following problems:

-- New or worsening peripheral neuropathy (nerve problems)
+- New or worsening peripheral neuropathy (nerve problem)

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Wash your hands often.